-The Legal Services Department in Causeway Coast and Glens currently consists of three full time solicitors, and a paralegal.
-Derry City and Strabane District Council Legal Services Department is retained to assist with prosecutions and advice.
-Further specialist external legal advice is engaged for Planning, Procurement, Human Resources, Call-ins, and as required.
-The land and property solicitor is currently engaged in working through the Councils legal title to its property and in registering the Councils unregistered land as well as reviewing all land and property matters and advising the Land and Property Sub-Committee.
-A dedicated Council solicitor attends all Planning Committee meetings and reviews all Planning reports.
+Further specialist legal advice is engaged for Defence Litigation, Planning, Procurement, Human Resources, Call-ins etc, as required, through Insurance appointed advisers or by reference to three procured external firms of solicitors.

+A Council Solicitor attends all full Council meetings.
+The Council Solicitor (Land and Property) is currently engaged in working through the Council's legal title to its property, in registering the Council's unregistered land as well as reviewing all land and property matters and advising the Land and Property Sub-Committee.
+Council Solicitor (Corporate Planning and Regulatory) attends all Planning Committee meetings and reviews all Planning reports.